Infinite (De)coding, or “His wit’s as thick as a Tewkesbury mustard.”

 The biggest scandal of the Reagan administration appears to have been the Iran-Contra Affair, which has been partly detailed in the films American Made starring Tom Cruise and Kill the Messenger starring Jeremy Renner.
 This is my jumping off point when considering the duplicitous agents Remy Marathe and Hugh/Helen Steeply (p.
 88) standing on a mountain overlooking the desert city of Tucson (“at the base of the black mountain”) while the setting sun casts their shadows in “Goethe’s well-known ‘Bröckengespenst’ phenomenon”.
 It is April 30, Walpurgis Day, as in Goethe’s Faust, when witches ride around Mt.
 Bröcken on their brooms farting, and both agents let one rip, Steeply on page 108 and Marathe in response on page 429 (Are we in Macbeth territory, too?).
 Venus (aka Lucifer) rises and American youth (on Spring Break?) gather for a bonfire and party down below; one cannot help think they are blasting Black Sabbath’s song “Walpurgis”, aka “War Pigs”, while ingesting anyone of the legal, illicit or scheduled substances Wallace names throughout his tome.

 Whether using Goethe’s Faust, Christopher Marlowe’s (Oxford/Shakespeare’s?)
 Doctor Faustus, or Marvel Comics’ supervillain Dr. Faustus as reference, it is unclear who Marathe and Steeply are [sic], except unnamed spies using pseudonyms: spooks, spectres.
 The only spies in Hamlet are Rosencrantz and Guildenstern, whose Elizabethan-era models may have been Henry Howard, 1st Earl of Northampton and his cousin Charles Arundell, former friends whom Oxford accused of being Catholics and who in turn accused Oxford of pedophilia.
-Catholicism and pedophilia, as with Pelumis’ father, arise in Wallace’s Boston-set novel, which makes one wonder if Cardinal Bernard Francis Law and John “Jack” Geoghan aren’t models for Crocodile Eugenio “Ferocious” Francis Gehaney (“gehan” being Old Saxon for “to confess/to explain”), but these do not fit his character.
+Catholicism and pedophilia, as with Pelumis’ father, are prominent in Wallace’s Boston-set novel, which makes one wonder if Cardinal Bernard Francis Law and John “Jack” Geoghan aren’t models for Crocodile Eugenio “Ferocious” Francis Gehaney (“gehan” being Old Saxon for “to confess/to explain”), but these do not fit his character.
 With his tattoo a la Rita Hayworth (something of a ferocious woman who liked to drink), military service in ‘62 (circa Bay of Pigs) and getting sober in the time of Nixon (p.
 209 and 468), Eugenio Francis probably refers to burglars in the Watergate Scandal (see All the President’s Men with Dustin Hoffman), particularly Eugenio Martinez (worked in the CIA and so was associated with George H.W.
 Bush and Allen Dulles) and Frank Sturgis (worked with the CIA and implicated in the Kennedy assassination, another Hamlet-like saga).
 The epigram-loving Crocodile Francis also seems to be a reference to Francis Bacon and his epigram “It is the wisdom of crocodiles, that shed tears when they would devour.”
-As Rosencrantz and Guildenstern, however, Marathe and Steeply seem to draw on different sources.
+Infinite Jest’s Rosencrantz and Guildenstern/Northampton and Arundell, Marathe and Steeply, seem to draw on different contemporary spy sources.

 Marathe’s boss is Fortier, leader of the legless Quebec separatists (avatar for Front de libération du Québec, FQL), who are beefy-armed assassins in fauteuil de rollent, a French/English phrase meaning “wheelchair”, according to Wallace, that parallels fort in bras, “strong in arm”, Fortinbras in Hamlet.
 And yet, Marathe, clearly not a Québécois name, screeches “Decode me!”: “AM T HERA”, “I am the god Hera”, the god of marriage.
 On page 87, the area of Tucson Marathe overlooks is given the code 6026.
 Telephone area codes are one number shorter and postal codes are one number longer, indicating this set of digits should probably be added together continuously to get one final number: 6+0+2+6=14 —> 1+4=5.
 (Otherwise, like some kooky secret handshake, it’s possibly a Masonic year or address.)
 In Pythagorean numerology, the number five stands for marriage, the union of the male and female.
-A series of coincidences or not, Dr. Faustus conjures the spectre of Alexander the Great; the male name Alexander comes from a version of Hera, Hera Alexandros (“defender of men”); Steeply associates Marathe with his fellow Canadian, the personal physician for Saudi Prince Q__________; in the Iran-Contra Affair, only one person matches the description of the physician according to Wikipedia — Adnan Khashoggi, whose father had been physician to the Saudi king; and the only person with the name Alexander associated with Khashoggi who could organize weapons transfers with Iran is Alexandre de Marenches, onetime WWII French resistance fighter who escaped to Algeria and later reformer of French intelligence, SDECE, which supposedly funded Quebec separatists as well as facilitated the smuggling of heroine made from Turkish poppies into the United States (i.e. the French Connection—more about that later).
+A series of coincidences or not, Dr. Faustus conjures the spectre of Alexander the Great; the male name Alexander comes from a version of Hera, Hera Alexandros (“defender of men”); Steeply associates Marathe with his fellow Canadian, the personal physician for Saudi Prince Q__________; in the Iran-Contra Affair, only one person matches the description of the physician according to Wikipedia — Adnan Khashoggi, whose father had been physician to the Saudi king; and the only person with the name Alexander associated with Khashoggi who could organize weapons transfers with Iran is Alexandre de Marenches, onetime WWII French resistance fighter who escaped to Algeria and later reformer of French intelligence, SDECE, which supposedly funded Quebec separatists as well as facilitated the smuggling of heroine made from Turkish poppies into the United States (i.e. the French Connection — more about that later).

 Looking out over the same area code as Marathe, Steeply is also a marriage of the male and female as the dedicated spy Hugh Steeply disguised as Moment journalist Helen Steeply.
 Another coincidence or not, another spectre Doctor Faustus conjures is that of Helen of Troy; again, Marathe’s Greek Hera Alexandros is Alexandre de Marenches of the Safari Club; according to Wikipedia, “The creation of the Safari Club coincided with the consolidation of the Bank of Credit and Commerce International (BCCI).
 The BCCI served to launder money, particularly for Saudi Arabia and the United States—whose CIA director in 1976, George H.W.
-Bush had a personal account” (https://en.wikipedia.org/wiki/Safari_Club); and Theodore “the Blond Ghost” Shackley was supposedly CIA contact for the Safari Club, who seems to serve as a match for Steeply, a name that appears be a portmanteau of Theodore Shackley, George Smiley (from le Carre spy novels) and/or Tom Stoppard (writer of the film Rosencrantz and Guildenstern are Dead).
+Bush had a personal account” (https://en.wikipedia.org/wiki/Safari_Club); and Theodore “the Blond Ghost” Shackley was supposedly CIA contact for the Safari Club, who seems to serve as a match for Steeply, a name that appears be a portmanteau of Theodore Shackley, George Smiley (from le Carre spy novels) and Tom Stoppard (writer of the film Rosencrantz and Guildenstern are Dead).
 Shackley was also accused of smuggling heroine into the United States (again, more on that later).

 Don’t take me too seriously — this is all a delightful CT (conjectured theory [sic]) — but as Rosencrantz (“rose wreath”) and Guildenstern (“golden star”) Marathe and Steeply are both forlorn romantics bound to die for their causes as their stars cross, so to speak, under the morning star, Venus, which has served as the symbol both of Hera and Helen of Troy, of Iliad fame.
 The one Oxford/Shakespeare play that is based on the Iliad is Troilus and Cressida, in which the Trojan Troilus falls for the Trojan Cressida but whose union is foiled when Cressida encounters the Greek Diomedes (“Zeus measures”, Hera’s opposite/compliment).
 According to Oxfordians, this play is based on Philip Sidney’s one-time betrothal to Anne Cecil, who eventually became Oxford’s wife.
 To me, crazy though I may be, Marathe (AM HEART) is Oxford-Diomedes and Hugh/Helen Steeply is Sidney/Cecil-Troilus and Cressida, and the mountain Marathe and Steeply are perched upon no longer is Bröcken but Ida overlooking Troy.
 Oxford and Sidney also cross under another Venus/star, Penelope Rich, in their poems “Venus and Adonis” and “Astrophil and Stella”, respectively.
-Oxford would be further represented by the star on his coat of arms, from ancestor Aubrey II de Vere at Antioch, in the midst of Mount Silpius during the First Crusade.
+Oxford is further represented by the star on his coat of arms, from ancestor Aubrey II de Vere at Antioch, in the midst of Mount Silpius during the First Crusade.

 I am seated here appalled at the naïveté of history of your nation.
 Paris and Helen were the excuse of the war.
 All the Greek states in addition to the Sparta of Menelaus attacked Troy because Troy controlled the Dardanelles and charged the ruinous tolls for passage through, which the Greeks, who would like very dearly the easy sea passage for trade with the Oriental East, resented with fury.
 It was for commerce, this war.
 The one-quotes “love” one-does-not-quote of Paris for Helen merely was the excuse (p.
 105).

-During this diatribe about war and commerce, Steeply is smoking Belgian cigarettes called Flanderfumes, an allusion to the Anglo-Spanish War (1585-1604) in which Philip Sidney fought and died for England against Spain, from which England was purchasing most of its tobacco at the time — though the reason for the war is often given as Protestant Elizabeth I’s refusal to marry a Catholic Spaniard.
+During this diatribe about war and commerce, Steeply is smoking Belgian cigarettes called Flanderfumes, an allusion to the Anglo-Spanish War (1585-1604) in which Philip Sidney fought and died for England against Spain, from which England was purchasing most of its tobacco at the time — though the reason for the war is often given as the refusal of Protestant Elizabeth I, as a type of Helen, to marry a Catholic Spaniard.
 While the ascendancy of King James VI and I put to bed the marriage/heir issue, the colony at Jamestown (1607) was still founded for the expressed purpose of breaking the Spanish tobacco monopoly.
-Likewise, a type of Elizabeth I herself, the Helen of Infinite Jest is Joelle van Dyne, her person and the video of her Marathe is so eager to recover.
-Marathe is also fighting supposedly for his helmeted wife’s medical treatment, but his economic goal as a wheelchair assassin is the independence of Quebec and perhaps revenge for the pollution of his country, which has been turned into a dump called the Concavity.
+The Helen of Infinite Jest is Joelle van Dyne, her person and the video of her Marathe and Steeply are so eager to recover.
+Marathe is supposedly motivated by his helmeted wife’s need for medical treatment, but his economic goal as a wheelchair assassin is the independence of Quebec and perhaps revenge for the pollution of his country, which has been turned into a dump called the Concavity.
 This conjures Marathe’s other anagrams, AM EARTH and AM HATER, as well as Hera’s symbol, the cows roaming the Concavity.
-In terms of the Iran-Contra timeline, economics (see Elliot Kornspan and Keith “the Viking” Freer, aka Alan Greenspan and Paul Adolph Volcker, doing curls on page 198) falls under the topics of NAFTA, the Monroe Doctrine, expelling Communist influence from the Americas, and oil in the Middle East.
-In the latter case, Venus along with the gibbous moon over Marathe and Steeply is the Islamic symbol of the crescent moon and star, and their Pythagorean number 5 stands for the Five Pillars of Islam.
-Considering the Central/South American aspect of Iran-Contra, I found the significance of Venus included rituals to secure ample rain and fertile soils and involved human sacrifice, namely captured enemies (https://ui.adsabs.harvard.edu/abs/2017oeps.book...60S/abstract).

 Wallace gives hints throughout Infinite Jest that the book is circular, like a crown of sonnets, using the words “annulation” and “Kekulan knot”, a benzene ring (which has been used, among many 20th-century things, to produce pharmaceuticals) and an ouroboros (a snake biting its own tail).
 Enter The French Connection, a movie starring Gene Hackman as New York narcotics police officer Jimmy “Popeye” Doyle, who foils a heroine shipment from France.
-As Wallace opens the novel with Remy Marathe and Hugh/Helen Steeply, he closes it with their semi-doppelgängers, the identity forger Gene “the Faxman”Fackelman and his girl Pamela Hoffman-Jeep, two drug addicts.
-Fackelman is modeled on Hackman and Pamela Hoffman-Jeep is a combination of Dustin Hoffman (think TootsieMidnight Cowboy and All the President’s Men rolled into one, as well as Lenny, with Lenny Bruce as Poor Yorick), the alien Jeep from the Popeye comic, and Pamela from Philip Sidney’s poem The Arcadia.
-Just as Helen (Hugh Steeply aka Sidney) draws her names from from the Greek for “torch”, Fackel is German for “torch”, and just as Marathe/Steeply stand on various mountains Black/Bröcken/Ida, Fackelman along with Hoffman-Jeep meet their end in the midst of a mountain of blue Dilaudid pills (another Bröcken?
+As Wallace opens the novel with Remy Marathe and Hugh/Helen Steeply, he closes it with their semi-doppelgängers, the identity forger Gene “the Faxman” Fackelman and his girl Pamela Hoffman-Jeep, two drug addicts.
+Fackelman is modeled on Hackman and Pamela Hoffman-Jeep is a combination of Dustin Hoffman (think TootsieMidnight CowboyAll the President’s Men and Lenny rolled into one), the alien Jeep from the Popeye comic, and Pamela from Philip Sidney’s poem The Arcadia.
+Just as Hugh Steeply draws his pseudonym Helen from from the Greek for “torch”, Fackel is likewise German for “torch”, and just as Steeply and Marathe stand on various mountains Black/Bröcken/Ida, Fackelman along with Hoffman-Jeep meet their end in the midst of a mountain of blue Dilaudid pills (another Bröcken?
 The Arcadia’s Mt.
 Parnassus, sacred to Dionysus and home to the oracle at Delphi?) (circa p.
 978).
-Marathe’s doppelgänger appears to be Pamela, a Greek like Hera Alexandros.
-That said, I’m hesitant to make a one-to-one correlation.
-Who is Bobby C, who executes Gene and Pam?
-And are Marathe and Steeply really Rosencrantz and Guildenstern?
-Since they exhibit similarities to Oxford and Sidney/Anne Cecil, Marathe and Hugh/Hellen Steeply also exhibit similarities to Hamlet and Laertes/Ophelia.
-And yet Laertes is perhaps modeled after Thomas Bricknell, an under-cook whom a 17-year-old Oxford killed while practicing fencing at the home of his guardian William Cecil (aka Polonius).
-Cecil’s real son, Robert was deformed not unlike CT’s Mario (White House Press Secretary James Brady after the assassination attempt?) and was a model for Richard III.
-Every character as a manifestation of Oxford/Shakespeare bleeds into the other, is fractal.

-On page 869, there may be a gay fractal of the Penelope “the dark lady” Rich-Southampton-Oxford ménage à trois in Ortho “the Darkness” Stice-Troeltsch-Axford.
-I am tempted to make to make this conclusion from the likes of gay liberal Christian Ernst Troeltsch, Ron Woodruff of the Dallas Buyers Club as a possible Stice model, and the article https://www.newyorker.com/news/our-columnists/george-h-w-bushs-presidency-erased-people-with-aids-so-did-the-tributes-to-himThere is also a McClean Hospital/Plath/Wallace fractal in Ortho when he sports a calotte, such as worn by graduates of Catholic University of Leuven, alma mater of Harvard Medical School psychiatry professor Charles Mertens de Wilmars.
-However, following the clues that tennis is a metaphor for the theater and all the world’s a stage, with John Wayne as George H.W.
+On page 869, there may be a gay fractal of the Penelope “the dark lady” Rich-Southampton-Oxford ménage à trois in Ortho “the Darkness” Stice, James Troeltsch and Trevor Axford.
+I am tempted to make to make this conclusion from the likes of gay liberal Christian Ernst Troeltsch as a model for James Troeltsch and the article https://www.newyorker.com/news/our-columnists/george-h-w-bushs-presidency-erased-people-with-aids-so-did-the-tributes-to-himHowever, following the clues that tennis is a metaphor for the theater and all the world’s a stage, with John Wayne as George H.W.
 Bush overthrowing Himself as Reagan, then James Troeltsch usurping Trevor Axford in his room, is not unlike liberal Christian Jimmy Carter defeating Gerald Ford.
-Ortho “the Darkness” Stice is from a town called Partridge (a possible reference to the assassination of Gloucester in Henry VI Part 2) and is compared to jowly Winston Churchill and to a panther in a back-brace, while his roommate, Kyle D. Coyle is from a suburb called Erythema that is also a symptom of Stevens-Johnson disease, which puts Coyle in the infirmary.
+Ortho “the Darkness” Stice, by deduction, must be another president.
+Stice is from a town called Partridge (a possible reference to the assassination of Gloucester in Henry VI Part 2) and is compared to jowly Winston Churchill and to a panther in a back-brace, while his roommate, Kyle D. Coyle is from a suburb called Erythema that is also a symptom of Stevens-Johnson disease, which puts Coyle in the infirmary.
 I am tempted to conclude that KDC (to whom Hal raises his NASA glass on page 941 as if in a Johnson Space Center salute) is Lyndon B. Johnson (LBJ) and Stice (who on page 394 wonders if someone is dickying his door a la Watergate) is Richard “Tricky Dick” Nixon.
 And yet, Ortho’s papal calotte (p.
 395), the poltergeist-like movement of objects about him, his head wound from the icy window (on page 867 where Hal is also holding his NASA glass) and the fact it is November (the month of JFK’s assassination) all point to John F. Kennedy, Nixon’s electoral nemesis, and the magic bullet that killed him (Kennedy).
 A clue could be taken from the boys’ sports gear on page 266: John Wayne uses Adidas (with Nazi connections like Prescott Bush) while Ortho uses Fila (with Italian, i.e. Catholic associations like the Kennedy line).
 Then again, Nixon started a society called the Orthogonian at university and once said he would have made an great pope.

-As Hal tries to pull Stice’s forehead from the cold window, he stretches the “prairie flesh”, the “patriotic jowls” tight on Stice’s face (p.
-871).
-Stice’s Kansan mask, as well as the Churchill comparison, seems to allude to JFK’s predecessor, Dwight “Ike” Eisenhower, who founded the U.S. political landscape post World War II, including the Cold War, NASA and the military industrial complex — referred to by Wallace as Experialism and which began with the 1953 Iranian coup d’état followed by the 1954 coup in Guatemala as well as support for South Vietnam and the planning of the Bay of Pigs (See https://www.youtube.com/watch?v=304Qfw3ckpk).
-(Eisenhower is also known to have had a stroke that left him frozen at a meeting.)
-Stice as JFK in an Eisenhower/Churchill/Nixon mask would suggest that he (JFK, also a WWII veteran) inherited the Experialism project via Allen Dulles.
-Stice’s moniker, “the Darkness” could refer, in addition to his funereal attire, to JFK’s Addison’s disease or perhaps to a dark side, like the masked Darth Vader in Star Wars (also the name of a Reagan-proposed space weapon system).
-In addition, Stice as JFK in the war hero’s mask serves as a fractal of helmeted King Hamlet, Himself/Reagan/John de Vere, and so in talking to the Stice frozen to the window, Hal as Hamlet is either addressing the ghost of his father or is at his father’s grave.
+Stice as JFK in the war hero’s mask serves as a fractal of helmeted King Hamlet (Himself/Reagan/John de Vere), and so in talking to the Stice frozen to the window, Hal as Hamlet is either addressing the ghost of his father or is at his father’s grave.
 As Stice’s body is also likened to Hermes (i.e. Mercury, p.
 636), another Oxford reference, the masked Ortho “the Darkness” Stice also doubles for Oxford/Shakespeare and his grave, which like Stice’s bed has been allusive and movable over the past half millenium.
 Waugh has decoded Edward de Vere’s resting place, pinpointing it at the Shakespeare monument under a window in Poet’s Corner, Westminster Abbey.
 Stice in deciding to name his anger, reveals he once had a dog named Horace (p.
-551), a reference to Ben Jonson (like Moms’ dog, S. Johnson is Shakespeare scholar Samuel Johnson), who was responsible for encoding De Vere in the intro to Shakespeare’s sonnets as well as Shakespeare’s burial.
+551), a reference to Ben Jonson (like Moms’ dog, S. Johnson is Shakespeare scholar Samuel Johnson), who was responsible for encoding de Vere in the intro to Shakespeare’s sonnets as well as Shakespeare’s burial.
 In Hamlet, Horace/B. Jonson is Horatio.
-In Poet’s Corner, Jonson is buried vertically upside down (Ortho The Darkness Stice = Horatio’s cheek nests Ed/Horatio nests Ed’s cheek, OTDS = Our Lord De Vere Shakespeare?)
+In Poet’s Corner, Jonson supposedly was buried vertically upside down to make room for Oxford’s body to be moved there (Ortho The Darkness Stice = Horatio’s cheek nests Ed/Horatio nests Ed’s cheek, OTDS = Our Lord de Vere Shakespeare?)
 (See https://www.youtube.com/watch?v=DAyQUlzxGGI).
 Nixon as Ortho as Horace (Horatio) in his anger is the writer telling the story of his times, including JFK.
-Interestingly, Churchill is descended from De Vere’s buddy Southampton, again involved in the sex scandal and Essex Plot.
+Interestingly, Churchill is descended from de Vere’s buddy Southampton, again involved in the sex scandal and Essex Plot.

 But let’s return to the blue Mt.
-Dilaudid: Getting high with Fackelman before his end is Don Gately (a Hal doppelgänger?), who later becomes one of the monitors at Ennet House (aka Brighton Marine Health Center, where Wallace also stayed) — a halfway house for recovering addicts that is located below the Enfield Tennis Academy as Bethlem “Bedlam” Hospital was located near the playhouses in Elizabethan London and that seems to serve as the stage for the play within the play, like the one in Hamlet.
+Dilaudid: Getting high with Fackelman before his end is Don Gately (a Hal doppelgänger?), who later becomes one of the monitors at Ennet House (aka Brighton Marine Health Center, where Wallace stayed, too) — a halfway house for recovering addicts that is located below the Enfield Tennis Academy as Bethlem “Bedlam” Hospital was located near the playhouses in Elizabethan London and that seems to serve as the stage for the play within the play, like the one in Hamlet.
 Gately’s story doesn’t end with Fackelman, however, but at the end of the novel in a flash forward to St. Elizabeth Hospital, where he is recovering from a gun wound sustained in a Romeo + Juliet-type brawl.
 In his delirium from the worsening infection, the dumb Gately is visited by the ghost of Himself (author of the Infinite Jest film starring Joelle van Dyne) who puts big words into his head, an apt metaphor for the Oxford/Shakespeare symbiosis.
 It’s also apt that we end with our Ennet House hero, as an ennet is a type of duck, perhaps Daffy in Looney Tunes, a salute to J. Thomas Looney (1870-1944), the originator of the Oxfordian theory that Shakespeare is Edward de Vere, the 17th Earl of Oxford.
 Like J.T.
 Looney, Wallace might have been a bit crazy to peruse such a (de)coding project, but he certainly wasn’t daff.
 (Note: HmH cook Mrs. Clarke, avatar for Bush cook Ariel De Guzman with her Tex-Mex fiesta, appears to be another early Oxfordian in the know, Eva Turner Clark.)

-Infinite Jest has come to be a lodestar for other works of literature and film, particularly the Coen brother’s The Big Lebowski, the bowling return to Wallace’s tennis volley, with the abiding El Duderino (combined with Walter’s brute strength and Donny’s cultural illiteracy) as the Abiding Don and the epigram-quipping cowboy, “Sometimes you eat the bear and sometimes the bear eats you”, a Ferocious Francis.
-(The Coens also use Wallace’s “mirthless chuckle” in a line of Hail, Caesar!)
-In literature, Marlon James’ A Brief History of Seven Killings is Infinite Jest from a non-cryptic Jamaican perspective.
 While I admire how Infinite Jest gives me the screaming fantods for the BS 1980s-90s, I’m not so interested in Wallace’s overt coding, even though I was seduced to solve it.
 Dr. Katherine Ellison, past fellow at the Folger Shakespeare Library and chair of Illinois State’s Department of English in the Year of the iPhone 16, says of decoding texts, “To me, the solutions are not all that interesting.
 What interests me is the thinking that inspires secret writing and the impact that it has on us as a culture” (https://news.illinoisstate.edu/2024/03/deeper-meaning-ciphers-reveal-more-than-hidden-messages/).
 I’d like to know whether secrecy is necessary, or whether complete transparency can be achieved.
 What does secrecy do to the state of democracy?
 The public’s psyche?
 (See Errol Morris’ Netflix series Wormwood.)
+At what point does realpolitik result in real good?
 Does the government work in the interest of Lady Liberty (transformed into the ad-bedecked “Libertine Statue”in Infinite Jest) or for personal profit?
 Is it a conflict/war within, or not?
 Is it for irony or honor that George H.W.
 Bush’s face has been put on a $1 coin?
 Who bears the brunt of government policy, the policymakers or the people on the street?
 And where is personal freedom found, in endless choices or in discipline of choice?
 Which is a good place to end and begin again.

 Popular posts from this blog